masiuchi/docker.plenv/README.md

-## plenv - base image for managing Perl versions with plenv ##
+## moltar/plenv - Docker base image for managing Perl versions with plenv ##

 This is only a base image for installing various Perl versions.
-This image uses the `ONBUILD` instruction to build Perl versions in the children images.
+This image uses `ONBUILD` instruction to build Perl versions in children images.

-This Docker image will install `plenv` and Perl version(s) from `.perl-version` file.
+This image will install `plenv` and Perl version(s) from `.perl-version` file.

 In addition to basic Perl it will install `cpanm` for each Perl version.